marco-a/SSUM/readme.md

 > information: this script does not prevent a boot from a disk, it only secures single user mode with a user defined password!

 # secure also shell logins
-if `mode` is set to `all` SSUM will automatically prompt your password when a shell login is in progress.
+if `mode` is set to `all` SSUM will prompt your password everytime a login as root is done.

 ## requirements
 you'll need root access, mac osx 10.6+ and the curl extension installed.